 After several years of private practice in antitrust, I become an Assistant Attorney General for the State of Tennessee and had a five-year stint as the in-house counsel at a large US bank holding company where I did a great deal of hands-on M&A work.
 This experience of working in private practice, in-house, and as a regulator, was tremendously beneficial to me.
 It gave me the ability to see the law from various perspectives (and often these are exceedingly different perspectives).
 It also gave me an opportunity to learn about how to think on “both sides of the table.”
 It’s very important to understand the other side’s thoughts and motivations.

-You worked as a Lawyer at the Irish Competition Authority.
-What was your scope of responsibility during the tenure of your work at ICA?
-What were the biggest challenges and how did you overcome them?
+What was your scope of responsibility during the tenure of your work at the Irish Competition Authority?

 It is because of India that I came to Ireland, and it was ultimately because of Ireland that I came to India.
 Let me explain.

 I had actually wanted to move to India in 1997 after having been a lawyer for six years in the US.
 I wanted to do what my parents did, when they left India in 1964 to come to the United States.
 I had basically lived my entire life in the United States, except for visits to my grandparents in Bihar and Kerala, and a few trips to Europe.
 So, I wanted to see what living overseas was like.
 In the autumn of 1997, I came to New Delhi and met lawyers from many law firms, went to hear some Supreme Court hearings, talked to legal institutes in New Delhi, and was very close to moving here.
 However, because my dad got sick, I put those plans on hold.